-is the talented English actress Joan Greenwood.
-The rapport between the two actors
+Playing opposite Bourvil is the talented English actress Joan Greenwood, whose

 The film moves along at quite a pace, ceaselessly entertaining.
 This is down partly

-to the quality of the comic performances, but the excellent script by Michel Audiard plays
+to the quality of the comic performances, but also the excellent script by Michel Audiard plays

 a major part in this.
-In a remarkable screen-writing career spanning nearly 30 years,
+With a screen-writing career that spans nearly thirty years,

-Audiard is recognised as one of the true writing talents of French cinema.
-This
+Audiard is recognised as one of the great writing talents of French cinema.

-The scenes where Bourvil passes through a wall are generally quite convincing yet always
+are the scenes where Bourvil passes through a solid wall hilarious, they are